I need major dental work done. I don't have health cover. Can I withdraw funds from my super to pay for this?

 The reports should clearly state that you require treatment for:

 Per earlier notation, it is unlikely your dental work represents a life-threatening situation, and more likely representing acute or chronic pain.

 For example, If your teeth aren’t fit for purpose – if you can’t chew and can’t eat – causing ongoing acute pain.

 Other considerations and applying for early withdrawal from super

 You must apply before the expense is paid as this condition will only release funds for unpaid expenses.

-Another consideration is the timing of your withdrawal request – given the recent market volatility due to Coronavirus, your superannuation may not have the same value it did 6 months ago.
+Another consideration is the timing of your withdrawal request – making withdrawals when the market is down is possibly crystallising a loss that may have significant implications for your retirement savings over time.
+This is especially true in the current environment where significant market volatility due to coronavirus, your superannuation may not have the same value it did six months ago.

 While the Adviser Ratings Website facilitates the question and answer functionality, all such communications are between users and authorised financial advisers, of which Adviser Ratings has no affiliation.
 Adviser Ratings is not the advice provider and does not provide financial product advice and only provides information that is general in nature.